AAChartModel/AAChartKit-Swift/README.md

 ### LICENSE

-AAChartKit is Copyright (c) 2017 An An and released as open source under the attached [MIT LICENSE](https://github.com/AAChartModel/AAChartKit/blob/master/AAChartKit/ChartsDemo/LICENSE).
+AAInfographics is CAAopyright (c) 2017 An An and released as open source under the attached [MIT LICENSE](https://github.com/AAChartModel/AAChartKit/blob/master/AAChartKit/ChartsDemo/LICENSE).

 ### Postscript
-If you want to shrink the size of the `AAChartKit` lib ,you should do something like this:
+If you want to shrink the size of the `AAInfographics` lib ,you should do something like this:
-1. Delete the `.js` file of `AAJSFiles` folder in `AAChartKit`,The names of multiple files that need to be deleted are as follows
+1. Delete the `.js` file of `AAJSFiles` folder in `AAInfographics`,The names of multiple files that need to be deleted are as follows

 * AAJQueryLibrary.js
 * AAHighchartsLibrary.js